mxomasuku/humanists_zim/posts/how-african-secular-humanists-can-outstrip-religion.md

 ---
-title: How African Secular Humanists Can Outstrip Religion dnd dhd dhd dhddhd dhd dhd dhd dhd dh
+title: How African Secular Humanists Can Outstrip Religion
 category: Humanism
-excerpt: What if Humanism isn’t growing in Africa because we are not adapting yo fjf f fhf fhf fhf fhf fh to the continent’s contextual demands?
+excerpt: What if Humanism isn’t growing in Africa because we are not adapting to the continent’s contextual demands?
 featured: false
 coverImage: "/Uploads/berlinCode.jpg"
 ogImage: